The multiple you want isn't earned. It's built.

 1) Are you a broker?

-No. I don’t take commissions.
-My role is to increase enterprise value before you sell.
+No. I do not take commissions.
+My role is to increase enterprise value before you sell, and when acquisitions are the right tool, to help you execute them.

-2) Do I need to acquire another business?
+2) Do I need to do an acquisition?

 3) What happens on the Readiness Call?

-A structured 30-minute conversation clarifying timeline, buyer discounts, valuation tier, and next logical step.
+A structured 30-minute conversation clarifying your timeline, buyer discounts, current valuation category, and whether acquisitions belong in your plan.